 This is the archive of jontangerine.com version one, made in 2006, launched in 2007, and active until 2012.
 It’s archived to preserve the original design and its content that was referenced in multiple posts, books and galleries.
-Something new is coming.
+There’s a holding page before the new site arrives.

 Some of the most beautifully made and designed (real) canvas in the world.
 Oh, and some of the most expensive, too.